esfand/printit/nginx-alias.md

 }
 ```

-The /data/w3/i/top.gif file will be sent in response to the “/i/top.gif” request.
+The `/data/w3/i/top.gif` file will be sent in response to the `/i/top.gif` request.

-The path value can contain variables, except $document_root and $realpath_root.
+The path value can contain variables, except $document\_root and $realpath_root.

 A path to the file is constructed by merely adding a URI to the value of the root directive.
 If a URI has to be modified, the alias directive should be used.

 note: Keep in mind that the root will still append the directory to the request so that a request
-for "/i/top.gif" will not look in "/spool/w3/top.gif" like might happen in an Apache-like alias
+for `/i/top.gif` will not look in `/spool/w3/top.gif` like might happen in an Apache-like alias
 configuration where the location match itself is dropped.
 Use the alias directive
 to achieve the Apache-like functionality.

 ### alias ###
 Syntax:	alias path;
-Default:	—
 Context:	location
 Defines a replacement for the specified location.
 For example, with the following configuration

 ```
 location /i/ {